What is EU Green Week?

 Conditions of participation

-Successful applicants for Partner Events will be informed by 17 March 2018.
+Successful applicants for Partner Events will be informed by as soon as possible after submission of the application.
 A specific Partner Associate Agreement will be counter-signed by the European Commission and the event partners.
 Each Partner Event must agree to use the Green Week visual identity for 2018, incorporating the Green Week design into their branding and website.

 Partner Events are encouraged to use environment-friendly materials for their event, in accordance with the EU Eco-Management and Audit Scheme (EMAS) http://ec.europa.eu/environment/emas/